WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 As you can see, the first Keras function used in `createModel` is `keras_model_sequential()`.
 It's nothing more, than saying "my model will consist of a few layers, which I'm going to add now".
 And then comes the most important part: adding the layers.
 The "first part" of the model's architecture consists of two types of layers:

 - `layer_conv_2d` - convolutional layers used by the model to learn the patterns.
 The arguments `filters` and `kernel_size` passed to the model determine how precise the learning should be.
 The smaller the numbers of the arguments are, the bigger features of the pictures are spotted.
-That's why we start with setting `filters=32` and finish with `filters=128`.
+That's why we start with setting `filters=16` and finish with `filters=64`.
 At first our model learns the features that are realatively easy to spot during training.
 As we are deeper in our neural network (further from the input image), we try to spot more nuances, therefore we increase `filters` argument.
 Our pictures aren't very detailed, that's why we don't need to use a lot of filters.
-128 is a relatively small number, but it's perfectly sufficient for our images.
+64 is a relatively small number, but it's perfectly sufficient for our images.
 And what about `kernel_size` argument?
-We set it to (3,3), because this is the most optimal number in our case.
-The pictures are quite big as for images to pass to the model, but again, their construction is pretty simple, so it isn't necessary to use the bigger size (it would be less efficient computationally).
+We set it to (2,2), because this is the most optimal number in our case.
+The pictures aren't big as for images to pass to the model and their construction is pretty simple, so it isn't necessary to use the bigger size (it would be less efficient computationally).
 Another argument in every convolutional layer is `activation`.
 It's where we specify our activation function.
 In our case it's "relu" which maps the values into a range 0-1.
-And `input_shape=c(150,150,3)` in the first layer tells our network what shape our samples have.
-150x150 is their resolution, while 3 indicates color depth (we have RGB images - in such case it will always be 3).
+And `input_shape=c(50,50,3)` in the first layer tells our network what shape our samples have.
+50x50 is their resolution, while 3 indicates color depth (we have RGB images - in such case it will always be 3).

 - `layer_max_pooling_2d` - this type of layers is used for two reasons: it reduces the output shape within a model as well as it generalises the results of convolutional layers - they become invariant to scale or orientation changes.
 The argument `pool_size=c(2,2)` indicates by which to downscale (vertical, horizontal).
 In our case, the settings mean that the input will be halved in both spatial dimensions.

 After last pooling layer, we need to use:

+- `layer_dropout` - one of the ways to use dropout regularization technique in Keras.
+We set `rate=0.2` meaning that 20% of the features' values are substituted with 0 during training.
+It helps us avoid overfitting.

 - `layer_flatten` - it reshapes the tensor to have a shape that is equal to the number of elements contained in the tensor.
 This is the same thing as making a 1d-array of elements.
-Such shape is needed while passing to the next layer.

-- `layer_dropout` - one of the ways to use dropout regularization technique in Keras.
-We set `rate=0.5` meaning that half of the features' values are substituted with 0 during training.

 - `layer_dense` - it's a regular densely connected neural network layer.
 Argument `units` denotes the output size of the layer, while in `activation`, we can declare the activation function we want to use.
-In the first dense layer in our model, we set `units=512` and `activation="relu"`.
+In the first dense layer in our model, we set `units=500` and `activation="relu"`.
 Basically, we could set `units` to any other value and see how it works.
 There isn't any pattern in choosing units number in dense layer - you need to try out a few values and see which gives the best accuracy and the lowest loss value.
 In the second dense layer, this number is important, though.
 We set `units=1`, because our expected output is a vector of probabilities.
 This is also the reson, why we chose "sigmoid" as the activation function.

 We defined the model's architecture, so the next step is to prepare it for training.
 The second part of `createModel` uses Keras `compile` function.
 There, we define the parameters based on which our model is trained.
-Among these parameters is loss function (argument `loss` - we set it to "binary crossentropy", because our dataset consists of images belonging to two classes), metrics to be evaluated by the model during training and testing (argument `metrics` - in our case it's accuracy) and optimalization method (argument `optimalizer` set to "rmsprop").
+Among these parameters is loss function (argument `loss` - we set it to "binary crossentropy", because our dataset consists of images belonging to two classes), metrics to be evaluated by the model during training and testing (argument `metrics` - in our case it's accuracy) and optimalization method (argument `optimalizer` set to "adam").

 So, what `createModel` returns after executing it, is a compiled Keras model object, ready do be trained on the data.